Timothy Nolan: Former Donald Trump Campaign Manager Sentenced To 20 Years For Child Sex Trafficking

 Tim Nolan was once riding high as a top-ranking judge and Donald Trump’s campaign manager in Kentucky, but now he is headed to prison for the next 20 years after being convicted on several counts of child sex trafficking.

 Nolan agreed this week to spend two decades in prison after pleading guilty to 21 counts, dating back all the way to 2004.
 As the Cincinnati Enquirer reported, Nolan used drugs and threats of arrest or eviction to coerce underage girls into sex acts.
-The 71-year-old Nolan was quiet through the sentencing phase of the trial, the report noted, thanking his attorneys and the judge as well as a doctor who he said “made me realize things.”
+The 71-year-old Nolan was quiet through the sentencing phase of the trial, the report noted, thanking his attorneys and the judge as well as a doctor who he said: “made me realize things.”

 As Nolan pleaded guilty to the various charges, the court offered some short details of many of the instances of abuse.
 In some cases, Nolan paid painkillers and heroin in exchange for sex.
 At least one victim lived on Nolan’s property, and he used threats of eviction to get the victim to perform sex acts on him.